saurabhkirtani/touch-sensor-azureIoT/Readme.md

 11. Setup IoT Hub in your Azure account.
 [Instructions here.](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted#create-an-iot-hub) - Choose Southeast Asia as the region.

 12. Install the Device Explorer utility (if on a Windows dev machine) if you don't have it already.
 Then, create a new device and note down the **device connection string**.
-[Instructions here.](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer).
+[Instructions here](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer).
 If you are on a non-Windows dev machine, use the iothub-explorer CLI tool - [instructions are here.](https://github.com/Azure/iothub-explorer)

 13. Paste the **device connection string** obained from the above step in connectionString variable in the file pi-gpio-to-cloud.js (which you would have obtained in your laptop after cloning the repository)

 14. Go to Filezilla and upload the 2 files - package.json and pi-gpio-to-cloud.js to the Raspberry Pi's iotnext directory.

-15. Now go back to Putty, ensure you are in the iotnext directory.
+15. Now go back to Putty, ensure you are in the iotplay directory.
 Run *npm install* to install all the required dependencies automatically.
 This process can take about a minute or so to complete.

 16. Run the pi-gpio-to-cloud.js file with sudo - *sudo node pi-gpio-to-cloud.js*.
-If successful, you will start seeing '-------' every one second, and as soon as you touch the touch sensor, a beep sound should come and the value should be sent to Azure.
+If successful, you will start seeing '-------' every one second, and as soon as you touch the touch sensor, the buzzer should ring and the value should be sent to Azure.

 17. The data is now being sent to Azure.
 You can verify that the data is being sent to Azure by using the same Device Explorer tool above.
 Go to the Data tab, choose the device, and click on Monitor.
 Now touch the touch sensor again - the data format being sent is of the form *{"VoteCount":1,"TimeFlag":"2016-11-09T20:22:53.845Z"}*